 For the Top Donors

-Send individual emails to the top 25 single value donations.
-Each of these accounts will have made a large donation (determine your exact $ amount range based on your past individual donations) within the last 5 years.
+Send individual emails to your top 25 major donors in single value donations.
+Each of these people have made a generous donation (determine your exact $ amount range based on your past individual donations) within the last 5 years.

-Contact each of these donors with personalized fundraising emails to appeal for high value gifts.
+Contact each of these major donors with personalized fundraising emails to appeal for high value gifts.
 Remind them why they donated before, whether it was at an event, to support a specific campaign, or just to your cause in general, and ask them to contribute to your goal.
+Your top donors will want reassurance that their previous gift has been used effectively.
+Thank them again for their generosity, and communicate the real-world impact of their donation.

 If they have a personal connection to a particular employee at your organization, have that person reach out to them individually.
 Some of your top donors may be on your board: If your organization has set (or previously communicated) expectations for donors, send an email announcing the campaign and reminding them of the board’s goals.
 If your organization does not have set or clear expectations from donors, send individual fundraising emails thanking them for being on the board, outlining your fundraising goals, and asking them to contribute.